SchulzLab/RAPID/docs/UseCases.rst

 Alignment percentage of reads with (Not)Soft-clipped bases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows the alignment percentage of reads (y-axis) containing soft-clipped bases (x-axis; Soft-clipping status).
 Soft-clipping refers to the bases (five-prime or three-prime) in a read that are not part of the alignment.
 This helps in understanding the percentage of aligned sRNA which has non-specific alignments.
-In sRNA mechanisms, it is not uncommon to exclude bases in five or three prime end to achieve base-pairing.
+In sRNA mechanisms, as it is not uncommon to exclude bases in five or three prime end to achieve base-pairing, this plot can give insights into the mode of base-pairing of the sRNAs in downstream mechanisms.

 .. image:: ./images/rDNA_51A_plot2.png

 Strand specific alignment percentage of reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The alignment percentage (y-axis) of reads corresponding to each strand (x-axis) is shown in this plot. sRNA mechanisms are quite specific to length, and their strand of origin.
 This plot helps in understanding which strand shows a predominance in the library, such that one can hypothesise the role of the analysed small RNAs.
+For instance, an antisense predominance could indicate a cis-acting mechanism in modulating the target mRNA.

 .. image:: ./images/rDNA_51A_plot3.png

 Reads aligned with soft clipping above 'n' reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows the soft-clipped bases (x-axis) and the number of reads (y-axis) containing such soft-clipping.
-We only show bases which have at least 'n' reads; Where, 'n' corresponds to 5% of the overall alignment.
+We only show bases which have at least 'n' reads; where, 'n' corresponds to 5% of the overall alignment.
 This plot can help in understanding, if any particular nucleotide is always soft-clipped.
 It could simply indicate a potential technical inadequacy in trimming adapter, or primer, etc.

 .. image:: ./images/rDNA_51A_plot4.png

 Alignment percentage of reads with soft clipping above 'n' reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot (similar to the previous plot) shows the soft-clipped bases (x-axis) and the percentage of reads (y-axis) containing such soft-clipping.
-We only show bases which have at least 'n' reads; Where, 'n' corresponds to 5% of the overall alignment.
+We only show bases which have at least 'n' reads; where, 'n' corresponds to 5% of the overall alignment.

 .. image:: ./images/rDNA_51A_plot5.png

 Strand specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), specific to each strand.
 Length, and strand of origin plays an important role in understanding sRNA mechanisms.
-For instance, an antisense predominance could indicate a cis-mediated sRNA mechanism.
+For instance, an antisense predominance of 23nt bases could indicate a cis-acting mechanism in modulating the target mRNA, and dicer activity.

 .. image:: ./images/rDNA_51A_plot6.png

 Soft-clipping status specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), specific to their soft-clipping status is shown in this plot.
+This plot can further assist in understanding which read lengths are affected by soft-clipping, and if it is important to handle the soft-clipped bases before proceeding to downstream analysis.

 .. image:: ./images/rDNA_51A_plot7.png

 1-base soft-clipping specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), with respected to the soft-clipped bases.
 Only the single bases (A,T,G and C) soft-clipped were considered.
+This plot can help in understanding, if any particular nucleotide is always soft-clipped.
+It could further indicate the potential source of the soft-clipped bases.
+For instance, untrimmed adapter, or primer, etc.

 .. image:: ./images/rDNA_51A_plot8.png

 Strand specific reads with respect to base soft-clipping status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows the strand (x-axis) specific read counts (y-axis) with their base soft-clipping status.
+This plot can further assist in understanding which strands are affected by soft-clipping, and if it is important to handle the soft-clipped bases before proceeding to downstream analysis.

 .. image:: ./images/rDNA_51A_plot9.png